Home » Marriage Help » How To Stop a Divorce from a Wife

 Perhaps you turned to alcohol or drugs to self-medicate and numb your feelings.

-It is essential to abandon unhealthy coping mechanisms and equip yourself with healthy coping skills.
+It is essential to abandon unhealthy coping mechanisms and equip children and yourself with healthy coping skills.

 Releasing anger or anxiety through exercise, yoga, or journaling is preferable to aggression and fighting.
-It is recommended to walk away and take a break if conversations become overpowering or heated.
+Walking away and taking a break is recommended if conversations become overpowering or heated.

-Fill your toolbox with many positive coping skills so that you have various ones to choose from in any given situation.
+Fill your toolbox with many positive coping skills so that you have various ones to choose from in any given moment or situation.

 5. Actions speak louder than words